 Swaziland is broke and as of 30 June 2018 owed a total of E12.9 billion, the equivalent of 20.8 percent of the kingdom’s GDP.
 Of that nearly E3 billion is owed to suppliers of goods and services.

 Hospitals and health centres across Swaziland have run out of medicines, including vaccines against polio and tuberculosis, because drug suppliers had not been paid.

 In June 2018 it was reported that children collapsed with hunger in their school because the government had not paid for food for them.
 The kingdom had previously been warned to expect children to starve because the government had not paid its suppliers for the food that is distributed free of charge at schools.
 The shortage was reported to be widespread across the kingdom.

-Meanwhile, King Mswati III who rules Swaziland as one of the world’s last absolute monarchs, wore a and a at his 50th birthday party in April.
-Days earlier he took delivery of his second private jet, a A340 Airbus, that after VIP He received E15 million (US$1.2 million) in cheques, and a among his birthday gifts.
+Meanwhile, King Mswati III who rules Swaziland as one of the world’s last absolute monarchs, wore a watch worth US$1.6 million and a suit beaded with diamonds weighing 6 kg, at his 50th birthday party in April.
+Days earlier he took delivery of his second private jet, a A340 Airbus, that after VIP upgrades reportedly cost US$30 million.
+He received E15 million (US$1.2 million) in cheques, a gold dining room suite and a gold lounge suite among his birthday gifts.
 He now has two private planes, 13 palaces and fleets of top-of-the-range BMW and Mercedes cars.

 Swazi Govt fails to pay elderly grants